Posthumous name

 A posthumous name is an honorary name given mainly to revered dead people in East Asian culture.
-It is predominantly used in Asian countries such as China, Korea, Vietnam, Japan, Malaysia and Thailand.
+It is predominantly used in Asian countries such as China, Korea, Vietnam, Japan, Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, the Philippines, Singapore, Timor-Leste and Thailand.
 Reflecting on the person's accomplishments or reputation, the title is assigned after death and essentially replaces the name used during life.
 Although most posthumous names are given to royalty, some posthumous names are given to honor significant people without hereditary titles, such as courtiers or military generals.

 To create a posthumous name, one or more adjectives are inserted before the deceased's title.
 The name of the state or domain of the owner may be added to avoid ambiguity.

 History

 Origins

 Early mythological rulers such as Emperor Yao were known to have posthumous names.
 Archaeological discoveries have shown that the titles of kings as far back as the Zhou dynasty (c.
 1046 to 256 BC) are posthumous names, as in the cases of King Wu and King Wen.
 Posthumous names commonly made tracing linear genealogies simpler and kept a bloodline apparent.

 In the Zhou dynasty, the posthumous name was usually only one character, such as Wen ('cultured') or Wu ('martial').
 Over time, rulers began adding more characters to their ancestors' posthumous names.
 By the time of the first emperor of Tang, the length had grown to seven characters, which was taxing to pronounce or write.
 Therefore, emperors after the Tang dynasty are commonly referred to by either their temple name (Tang through Yuan dynasties) or era name (Ming and Qing dynasties), both of which are always two characters long.